Jobless claims continue to fall in Washington even as U.S. braces for case surge

 Washingtonians filed 4,554 new, or “initial,” claims for unemployment benefits last week, a 10% decrease from the prior week, the state Employment Security Department reported Thursday.

-That was not only the smallest number of new claims filed since the start of the pandemic in March 2020 — it was also well below the number of claims filed during the weeks before last year’s first big layoffs from COVID-related business closures..
+That was not only the smallest number of new claims filed since the start of the pandemic in March 2020 — it was also well below the number of claims filed during the weeks before last year’s first big layoffs from COVID-19-related business closures.

-But the good news comes as the state and nation brace for a surge in COVID cases that could complicate the recovery.
+But the good news comes as the state and nation brace for a surge in COVID-19 cases that could complicate the recovery.

 Nationally, new jobless claims fell 5.7% to 400,000, the U.S. Labor Department reported Thursday.